It Goes Without Saying

 I’ve never met John or Martin (and I guess we might get on really well if I did), but, frankly, I feel more than a little insulted by this type of generalised reasoning and, I suspect, that more than a few other blokes on Planet Earth may feel the same.

 Both Parlovitz and Saunders fail to see that men can be part of the solution without having been part of the problem.
 But, for these two guys – and plenty of women – that’s not good enough.
-For them, the only way for any man to be part of the solution is accept their full responsibility for something they’ve never thought or done.
+For them, the only way for any man to be part of the solution is to accept their full responsibility for something they’ve never thought or done.
 Here’s Saunders again,

 Shaming an entire sex isn’t the answer, I was repeatedly told.
 I respectfully disagree.
 I think we should feel some reflected sense of shame, because that not only acknowledges that we’re part of the problem, but also that we could form part of the solution.